jakearchibald/jakearchibald.com/static-build/posts/2021/10/cors/index.md

 HTTP method names are somewhat case sensitive.
 I say 'somewhat' because if you use a method name that's a case-insensitive match for `get`, `post`, `head`, `delete`, `options`, or `put` then it's automatically uppercased, but other methods maintain the casing you use.

 Unfortunately, Chrome expects the value to be uppercased in `Access-Control-Allow-Methods`.
-If your method is `Wibbley-Wobbly` and the preflight responds with:
+If your method is `Wibbley-Wobbley` and the preflight responds with:

 ```
 Access-Control-Allow-Methods: Wibbley-Wobbley